SKYLERJORDAN/SKYLERJORDAN/README.md

-- 👋 Hi, I’m @SKYLERJORDAN
+- 🖥️ I've been coding in python for 3 years
-- 👀 I’m interested in python and procedural 3D art
+- 👀 I’m interested in Machine Learning and Data Analysis
-- 🌱 I’m currently learning python and blender
+- 🌱 I’m currently learning Pytorch at the moment